 Clones of MTAs and other Network Elements, as well as protocol manipulation attacks, also apply in the case of the Service Disruption threats.
-These attacks were already described under the Service Theft threats.
+These attacks are described under Service Theft threats.

-MTA cloning attacks mounted by the actual owner of the MTA can be theoretically used in service disruption against unsuspecting clone owners.
+MTA cloning attacks mounted by the actual owner of the MTA can theoretically be used in service disruption against unsuspecting clone owners.
 However, since there are so many other ways to cause service disruption, such an attack cannot be taken seriously in this context.